zenglenn42/utbc2019-hw-12-bamazon/README.md

 Delete

 * Not implemented.
-Note a requirement for this assignment.
+Not a requirement for this assignment.

 ## Technology stack